College Packing List: What To Bring To College

 These items may be easily forgotten or overlooked as you have a million other important things to pack.
 However, these items will make your life much easier, and they are all super convenient to have when you need them.

 One last thing you should not forget to bring to college: self-care items.
 While you are heading off to college to work hard and do well in your classes, you should also take time for yourself!
-This could be as simple as bringing your favourite pair of fluffy slippers.
+This could be as simple as bringing your favorite pair of fluffy slippers.

 Final Thoughts

 Heading off to college is an exciting time for any student.
-You are starting a whole new part of your life, and there are many things to look forward to: meeting new friends, gaining independence, and gaining new experiences.
+You are starting a whole new part of your life, and there are many things to look forward to meeting new friends, gaining independence, and gaining new experiences.

 You’ll want to make sure that you begin this new journey prepared and organized.
 Use our list as a checklist as you pack, and you’ll be ready to take on college life.